xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 This class has a conditional one to one relationship according to the analysis note [2.2] for the issue [2.1].

-A range has minumum and maximum values.
+A range has minumum and/or maximum values.
 These are added as attributes `Min` and `Max`.
 The new attributes are typed as string to handle the full minumum and maximum values.
 The UI handles validation with type determination (integer versus real).